Local shop becomes safe haven during pandemic

 “Half of our business is definitely that small little guy.
 So, if you buy from me, I’m buying from more of those little guys and keeping them afloat,” she said.

-Earlier in the year, Ray O Sunshine Food and Garden received a $1,000 COVID-19 small business grant from Visiat, a satellite internet service provider.
+Earlier in the year, Ray O Sunshine Food and Garden received a $1,000 COVID-19 small business grant from Viasat, a satellite internet service provider.
 It was a nationwide program to assist small businesses affected by the pandemic.
-The Dorchester County shop was one of 10 small business to receive a grant.
+The Dorchester County shop was one of 10 small businesses to receive a grant.

 Dubois says the grant helped her to continue to provide essential items during the tough times.